Kitchen renovations - start with the layout!

 Kitchens used to be separated from the ‘living’ space of a home, but with the growing popularity of open-plan kitchen-dining-lounge spaces, there’s been a surge in popularity of adjoining rooms where food prep can be completed and dishes hidden away.
 Depending on how much space you have available, you might be able to squeeze in a walk-in pantry or scullery too.

-Today though, I’m here to talk about kitchen layouts!
+Today though, I'm here to talk about kitchen layouts!
 When it comes to designing your kitchen, I recommend working with either an interior designer or a kitchen specialist.
 A new kitchen is a huge investment and one you don’t want to get wrong.
-To help get you started, I’ve shared six sample floor plans below of varying kitchen layouts.
+To help get you started, I’ve shared six sample floor plans of varying kitchen layouts - they're dotted throughout this blog post.

 The layout examples in this blog that can be applied to any space, be it a separate room or an open-plan kitchen and living area – all that means is that one section of cabinetry might not be against a wall, but that’s absolutely fine as it offers the opportunity to use it as a breakfast bench.